w4bo/AA2425-unibo-mldm/slides/02-businessunderstanding.md

 - only 10 to 20 percent is spent in each of the Modeling, Evaluation, and Business Understanding Phases;
 - and 5 to 10 percent is spent in the Deployment Planning Phase.

+# Interdisciplinarity

+The process of identifying and delving into the problem to solve

+- This is an *interdisciplinary* phase
+- Even if you have good knowledge in the fields of computer and data science...
+- ... maybe you still miss domain knowledge that is fundamental to understand and model the problem

 # Case Study: Brown Spot of European Pear

 :::: {.columns}